kognifai/Galore/README.md

 This open source project contains sample codes, documentation for using Galore.

-to get started developing application using Galore and the sample code .
+To get started developing your first application using Galore read the  and the sample code .

 # Overview